Lymah123/Hactoberfest2023/README.md

 Oct 15: I got a PR merged.
 I raised an issue on Repo.

-Oct 16: I raised an issue on a Repo.
+Oct 16: I raised an issue on Repo.
+Two PRs got approved by Hactoberfest.
+I have one waiting to be approved.